 In his book “Conscious Business” (2006), Fred Kofman describes the need to reframe how we view our current situation to be effective leaders.

-mobile leader is comfortable not knowing all the answers and does not get hung up with feeling that not knowing everything could be seen as weakness or the arrogant expert who thinks they always know the answers and that others’ opinions and view are of no value.
-The mobile leader is the humble expert who actively seeks out others’ views and opinions as they value the fact their perspective is limited and only by engaging others do the best solutions come to the fore.
+An experienced cross-functional leader is comfortable not knowing all the answers and does not get hung up with feeling that not knowing everything could be seen as weakness or the arrogant expert who thinks they always know the answers and that others’ opinions and view are of no value.
+The former is the humble expert who actively seeks out others’ views and opinions as they value the fact their perspective is limited and only by engaging others do the best solutions come to the fore.
 Their passionate curiosity in others’ views quickly engages individuals and teams, creating energy and ownership.
 Reflect on those people around you whom you work with, how many are KNOWERS and how many LEARNERS?
 Who make the most effective leaders?

 In addition, Kofman describes that often people get paralysed by a victim mindset.
 The mindset that everything is being done to them and they have no control of their lives.
 They take no responsibility for their actions and their behaviour is all about deflecting blame.
-The mobile leader is response-able, able to respond effectively to their situation.
+The experience cross-functional leader is response-able, able to respond effectively to their situation.
 They accept their situation and take unconditional responsibility for how they respond to their situation.
 They don’t wait for others to go first and move from being a spectator to a player on the field as this is the only place that they can have an impact on the outcome of the situation.
 Again, reflect on those around you, how many are VICTIMS and how many are PLAYERS?
 Which make the most effective leaders?

 The link between leadership style, organisational climate and business performance is well documented.
 One of the key studies is the work by David McClelland which has been updated by Daniel Goleman in his work “The New Leaders – Transforming the art of Leadership into the science of results”.
 This new leader excels in the art of relationship, the singular expertise which the changing business climate renders indispensable.
 Excellence is being defined in interpersonal terms as companies have stripped out layers of managers, as corporations merge across national boundaries, and as customers and suppliers redefine the web of connection.